w3c-ccg/traceability-vocab/README.md

 [public-credentials](http://lists.w3.org/Archives/Public/public-credentials/)
 mailing list as well.

+### Versioning

+This repository will be versioned at periodic points in time with a Q1 Calendar Year target for major releases.
+Versioning tags will follow a pattern of `[MAJOR].[MINOR].[PATCH]`
+Version Definitions:

+- MAJOR - significant changes rolled forward from the previous major version.
+Major versions MAY include breaking or non-backwards compatible changes
+- MINOR - backwards compatible changes that may introduce new functionality or extensions of objects that are backwards compatible
+- PATCH - minor changes that are non breaking and resolve discovered issues or bugs

+As a rule, versioning will follow the specification outlined in the [Semantic Versioning 2.0](https://semver.org/) spec

+This approach to versioning gives the ability to integrate with and provided automated testing and validation against defined types without worry of instability or breaking changes being introduced, while also limiting the frequency of possibly breaking changes to prevent a large number of incompatible versions.

 ### Getting Started

 This repository takes a "test / code first" approach to vocabulary development and deals specifically with data types required for track and trace of supply chain data, particularly in a cross border context.
 Focus is especially given to schema objects that describe common supply chain elements, shared by multiple use cases, as well as to items for which inspections and audits may be required, and thereby merit creation of Verifiable Credentials to store the results of such an inspection for verification by a third party.

 In order to have your contributions accepted you MUST: